bcgov/von-agent-template/GettingStartedTutorial.md

 [{"success": true, "result": "05da7e24-c24b-4162-b201-157d8afe7a04", "served_by": "b2179bc0df16"}]
 ```

-If the `curl` command failed, check for typos in your JSON structure and the command you submitted (to review run the command `cat von-x-agent/testdata/sample_permit.json`).
-Did you remember to change "my-organization" to the name of your organization?
+If the `curl` command failed:
+  - Check for typos in your JSON structure
+  - Check for typos in the command you submitted (to review run the command `cat von-x-agent/testdata/sample_permit.json`)
+  - Check that you are in the  `von-agent-template` folder.
+  - Did you remember to change "my-organization" to the name of your organization?

 Once the `curl` command succeeds and the verifiable credential has been issued, go into OrgBook, find the organization again and verify that the credential was indeed issued.
 If you want, update the dates attributes in the JSON and re-submit the curl command again.
 Each time you do, OrgBook will make sure that: